cybersafe-dev/cybersafety-tool/content/survey.md

         - answer: Neutral
         - answer: Disagree
         - answer: Strongly disagree
-    - statement: 8.
-The school has a clear policy on smartphone / device usage in school.
+    - statement: "8.
+The school has a clear policy on smartphone / device usage in school, and use of these devices is monitored consistently in the school setting. "
       responses:
         - answer: Strongly agree
         - answer: Agree